WillMatthews/iptell/README.md

 This project (rather niftily) shows a graph of mem usage, cpu usage and disk usage.
 A global config system also needs to be developed - which will be soon.

-Currently the scripts are *very poorly organised* and *lots of things are hardcoded* but this will change soon.
+Currently the scripts are *a bit randomly organised* and *some things are hardcoded* but this will change soon.

 ### !!!
 This will probably end up in my dotfiles !!!